alicevillar/sfa_api/README.md

 ```
 :paperclip:VERSION 4

 This is the first version of SFA-API.
-It contains one more endpoint that allows you to use a demo key.
+It contains one more endpoint that allows you to use a demo key: Demo_Key_SFA_Trial

 ```
 * Description: